 gasses.
 Vesuvius surged and flowed at least four times

-of Pompeii and Herculaneum suffocated, many of them
+Pompeii and Herculaneum suffocated, many of them because

-because they figured they were safe.
-It is almost
+they figured they were safe.
+It is almost common sense

-that if the eruption doesn't get you —if
+that if the eruption doesn't get you —if a hot boulder

-a hot boulder doesn't land on you— then you're safe, right?
+doesn't land on you— then you're safe, right?
 Wrong.
 You

 cannot outrun a surge.
-Bear in mind
+Bear in mind that this description

-behavior, a scientific topic the
+dynamics of volcano behavior, a scientific topic the

 Long before the ideas of wandering continents and sea-floor spreading became accepted, the connection between volcanic activity and earthquakes was recognized.
 Volcanic eruptions are often preceded and accompanied by earthquake activity.
 The eruption of Vesuvius that destroyed Pompeii was preceded by years of earthquakes.
 One of them apparently started a fire in nearby Pozzuoli and destroyed portions of the city, a fact that has only recently come to light though excavation of the old city.
 (More on Pozzuoli, below.)

 Interestingly and very recently (late 2001), archaeology around Vesuvius near the town of Nola has shed light on the fate of a so-called “Bronze Age Pompei.”
 In about 1800 b.c. (roughly about the same time as Hammurabi was formulating his exemplary Code in far-off Babylon) a little village on the slopes of the volcano was buried by an eruption.
 The site is already recognized as one of the world's best-preserved prehistoric villages, found only because someone decided to build a supermarket with an underground parking structure.
 Thus far, no human remains have been uncovered, indicating that the inhabitants had enough time to avoid the fate of the some 2,000 victims of the Pompeii eruption.